 Step 6: A banner "RECOVER UNSAVED FILE This is a recovered file that is temporarily stored on your computer." shows up.
 Click Save As to recover the unsaved Word document.

-Solution 3: Search for Word backup files
+Solution 3: Recover unsaved word documents from Word backup files

 The third option is to find unsaved Wor documents in Word backup files.
 Before you try to recover unsaved Word documents on your Windows computer, you have to make sure the Always create backup copy option is on in your Microsoft Word.